amarula/dyndesign/docs/dynamic_class_design.md

 inside class "B" before that "B" inherits from "A" would result in a "TypeError".

-To safely access superclass's resources, the [safesuper](../extended_class_communication#safesuper) method can be used instead of `super`.
+To safely access superclass resources, the [safesuper](../extended_class_communication#safesuper) method can be used instead of `super`.